by Tim Gilmore, 12/13/2016

 Some Bayard antique dealers remembered when the village was Horne’s Beautyrest Cabins, and the bland proliferation of corporate “office parks” and strip malls threatened their legends and sense of the wondrous strange.

 Like the antique dealer who sold the hundred year old church pew to a couple who quickly returned it.
-Whenever their six year old daughter sat down on that uncomfortable heart pine, someone invisible to them sat beside her.
+Whenever their six year old daughter sat down on that uncomfortable heart pine, someone invisible to the family sat beside her.
 They judged it like unto an angel and yet like a ghost, fully at home sitting sad and too familiar with their daughter.

-Grandchildren of the Searcys and longtime rural peddlars of the odd and occult breathed easier where Moore and McCaleb bought the Antique Village and swore to keep the cabins the same.
+Grandchildren of the Searcys and longtime rural peddlers of the odd and occult breathed easier where Moore and McCaleb bought the Antique Village and swore to keep the cabins the same.
 There’d be no computers or fax machines.
 They weren’t Luddites, but Romantics.

 The Searcys’ grandson Jim Antone, who sold iron furniture in the Village, had grown up playing amidst the cabins, running between them and noting the moon on nights more foggy than others when smoke from rural chimneys curled up ancient oaks and pines.
 He’d heard stories and made them up and sometimes couldn’t tell the difference.
 Now his grandmother had died.
 Now the Village was kept alive.